Croatia says 'forcing' Hungary to take in migrants

 “We left Turkey 10 days ago.
 The trip was very dangerous for the kids.
 I decided to leave Syria because I want my kids to have a comfortable life, to study,” Siha said.

-Slovenian Prime Minister Miro Cerar said he would discuss with neighboring countries the possibility of creating a “corridor” through the country if the influx became too much.
+Slovenian Prime Minister Miro Cerar said he would discuss with neighbouring countries the possibility of creating a “corridor” through the country if the influx became too much.

 Hungary said it would send a diplomatic protest note to Croatia.